A coarse geometric approach to graph layout problems: Introduction

 \section{Introduction}

-A core aspect of coarse graph theory is to identify geometric properties of (typically connected, infinite) graphs equipped with the shortest path metric which are preserved by a large-scale geometric generalisation of graph isomorphism known as quasi-isometry, and use these properties to distinguish classes of graphs.
+A core aspect of coarse graph theory is to identify geometric properties of (typically connected, infinite) graphs which are preserved by a large-scale geometric generalisation of graph isomorphism known as quasi-isometry, and use these properties to distinguish classes of graphs.
 A particular focus has been on finding ``large scale'' analogues of famous graph-theoretic results, such as Menger's theorem, K\"onig's lemma, Halin's grid theorem, etc.\ and studying the relationship between variants of Gromov’s asymptotic dimension and graph-theoretic notions such as graph minors (cf.\ \cite{GeorPapo} and references therein).